Ultra123-hub/Super-Store-Products-Analysis/README.md

 **Insight:  The Technology category generated the most profit followed closely by the office supplies category.**

 15. **States with loss (negative profit):** Were you expecting good business across all the states?
 Well, I was too.
-Only that Super Store has not hacked the game till that level.
+Only that Super Store has not hacked the game to that level.
 So here are the Ls and their magnitudes. :(

 To go expose the lagging states, I created a new column, store_negative_profit and output the states with negative losses